microsoft/onnxruntime/docs/tutorials/on-device-training/ios-app.md

 ### Inference with the trained model
 The `VoiceIdentifier` class will handle the inference with the trained model.
 It will load the trained model and perform inference on the given audio data.
 The class will have the `evaluate(inputData: Data) -> Result<(Bool, Float), Error>` method that will take in the audio data and return the result of the inference.
 The result will be a tuple of `(Bool, Float)`, where the first element represents whether the audio belongs to the user or not, and the second element represents the confidence score of the prediction.

 First, we load the trained model using `ORTSession` object.
-The `ORTSession` object will be used to perform inference with the model.

 ```swift
 class VoiceIdentifier {